 Today's focus on "the customer" bodes well for customer learning.
-You can gain a strategic advantage over your competitors with welldesigned customer learning.
+You can gain a strategic advantage over your competitors with a well-designed customer learning program.
 After all, we're in the “Age of the Customer”, and concocting just the right mix of learning for them will help ensure their success and your own.

 Here we look at how improving customer engagement through training goes right to your bottom line, the role "blended learning" plays, what elements work for which customers, and how to refine your blend for the best outcomes.

 As the report explains, you can think of learning as "engaging" the customer with your product or service.
 Investing in customer-valued learning generates brand loyalty, greater spend, lower support calls, a closer vendor/customer relationship, and higher renewal rates.
-In fact, TSIA's study also showed the average renewal rate among trained software subscribers was 92% versus 80% for untrained customers.
+In fact, a TSIA study showed that in one case, the renewal rate for a trained software subscriber was as high as 92%.
 While we can't be sure the gain is all from learning experiences, the data indicates that learning has a strong impact on customer satisfaction.

-The blended approach to learning provides flexibility & In-the-moment learning Customer learning continues to move to a digitally enabled online environment where learning is available anytime, anywhere, and from any device.
+The blended approach to learning provides flexibility and in-the-moment learning.
+As customer learning continues to move to a digitally-enabled online environment opportunities to advance are available anytime, anywhere, and from any device.
 Learning is no longer entirely classroom-based or focused on lengthy eLearning courses.
 Rather, customer education now uses multiple learning modalities chosen according to the nature of the content.
 This approach is called blended learning.

 Learning approaches don't abandon classroom learning—certainly some learning experiences need hands-on, face-to-face instruction.
 But today's technologies allow a great amount learning to move online.
 Online modalities include on-demand learning, short single-concept microlearning, video, virtual classroom, and online social interactions.